-> Thinking as a team can produce more efficient solutions than trying to solve a problem alone.
-The team includes all the stakeholders associated with the problem.
-The team communicates with each other and performs brainstorming in order to solve the problem.
-If the team does not know each other, the brainstorming time can be used to learn how teach members think.
-To explore ideas together, methods can be used in the brainstorming session such as Mind Mapping, Six Thinking Hats, Lego Serious Play, and others.
+Thinking as a team can produce more efficient solutions than trying to solve a problem alone.
+The team includes all the stakeholders involved in the situation.
+The team communicates with each other and performs brainstorming to solve the problem (check Design Thinking Tools: Reverse Brainstorming).
+If the team does not know each other, the brainstorming time can be used to learn how to teach members to explore ideas together.
+Methods can be used in brainstorming sessions such as mind mapping, Six Thinking Hats, and Lego Serious Play.

 After team formation, the second step is to understand the problem and its risks.
 This stage starts with a risk analysis to identify the situation and how it can affect the project flow.
-A number of methods can be used to analyze the problem from different perspectives, these include SWOT analysis, SCAMPER technique and similar tools.
-This stage is essential to building a clear vision about the problem and make sure all the stakeholders have the same understanding to the situation.
+Several methods can be used to analyse the problem from different perspectives, including SWOT analysis, SCAMPER technique, and similar tools.
+This stage is essential to building a clear vision of the problem and ensuring all stakeholders have the same understanding of the situation.

-It is very important to understand that the containment action is not the actual solution and is only to be used for a short term.
-Therefore, this action can be applied internally and not affect the process of reaching the permanent solution.
+It is essential to understand that the containment action is not the real solution and can only be used for the short term.
+Therefore, this action can be applied internally and not affect the process of reaching a permanent solution.

-An intensive investigation should be implemented because, in many cases, the root cause is hidden inside the process and covered by many symptoms, causing confusion.
-There are a number of tools that can be used to define the root causes of the problem, such as brainstorming, statistical analysis, flow charts, audits, etc.
+An intensive investigation should be implemented because, in many cases, the root cause is hidden inside the process and covered by many symptoms, which is confusing.
+Some tools can be used to define the root causes of the problem, such as brainstorming, statistical analysis, flow charts, audits, etc.

-Once the root cause is defined, the solution starts to become obvious and the team has a better understanding of how to solve the problem.
-However, the symptoms and other related factors may create difficulties in deciding how best to apply the solution.
-So, these other factors should be considered when determining the permanent solution for the dilemma.
+Once the root cause is defined, the solution becomes apparent, and the team better understands how to solve the problem.
+However, the symptoms and other related factors may create difficulties deciding how best to apply the solution.
+So, these other factors should be considered when determining the permanent solution to the dilemma.

-While choosing the permanent solution of the problem, it should meet with the following criteria in order to ensure it is the ideal solution for the problem:
+When choosing the permanent solution to the problem, it should meet the following criteria to ensure it is the ideal solution for the problem:

 - The solution should be practical